In the Tall Grass (film): Plot

-Becky is attacked by Ross but escapes by stabbing him in the eye, and a thunderstorm begins.
-Becky is confronted by Grass Creatures, who carry her to the rock, which has prophetic marks relating to her pregnancy.
+Ross attacks Becky, who escapes.
+A thunderstorm begins.
+Grass Creatures confront and carry Becky to the rock, which has prophetic marks relating to her pregnancy.
 Becky makes a phone call, pleading for her past self to prevent Cal from hurting Travis.
-As she screams in pain from contractions, the ground underneath the rock opens, revealing multiple roots that turn into humanoid figures reaching towards her.
-She passes out and wakes up to Cal who squeezes water into her mouth.
+As she screams in pain from contractions, the ground underneath the rock opens, revealing roots that turn into humanoid figures reaching toward her.
+She passes out and wakes up to Cal.
 He is holding her baby.
-She goes back to sleep and wakes up to Cal feeding her baby to her and telling her it is just grass and seeds.
+She falls asleep again and wakes up to Cal feeding her baby to her and saying that it is just grass and seeds.
 Becky realizes that "Cal" is Ross.
-Tobin finds Travis and tells him that Ross killed both the baby and Cal, and is going to keep killing them over and over.
+Tobin finds Travis and says that Ross killed both the baby and Cal, and will keep killing them repeatedly.
 They are confronted by Ross, who mortally wounds Travis.
-As Ross attempts to force Tobin to touch the rock, Becky attacks him and scratches out his other eye, before dying from her wounds.
-Travis kills Ross.
-To understand, Travis touches the rock and sees strange visuals.
-He grabs Tobin's hand and guides him to an exit, instructing him to stop Becky and Cal from entering.
+As Ross attempts to force Tobin to touch the rock, Becky attacks him before dying from her wounds.
+Travis strangles Ross with bundled up grass.
+To understand, Travis touches the rock and has visions.
+Travis grabs Tobin's hand, guides him to an exit, states that he is not leaving and instructs Tobin to stop the siblings from entering.

-Tobin emerges across the road as Becky and Cal are about to enter the grass, convincing them to stay out by showing them Becky's necklace that Travis gave him, hence closing the loop.
+Tobin emerges across the road as the siblings are about to enter the grass, convincing them to stay out by showing them Becky's necklace that Travis gave him, closing the loop.
 Becky decides to keep her baby as they drive back home.
-Travis listens to them leaving and dies.
+Travis listens to them leaving and then dies.